terrortylor/nvim-comment/README.md

 # nvim-comment

 Toggle comments in Neovim, using built in **commentstring** filetype option; written in Lua.
-Without a doubt this plugin **is not required** and is a rip off of [TPope's Commentary](https://github.com/tpope/vim-commentary)!
+Without a doubt this plugin **is not required** and is a rip off of [TPope's Commentary](https://github.com/tpope/vim-commentary) with less features!
 What makes this plugin stand out over the numerous other comment plugins written in Lua are:

 * Doesn't require nightly build (works on NeoVim 0.4.x)
 * Comments each line, rather than adds block comments; making it easier to toggle code when debugging